tinaponting/protect-wordpress/README.md

 Core .htaccess for protection and speed.
 Set: 444 files rights

+-Uppdated ..htaccess1 - false boots protection and extra protection, admin, manifest files:)
-- Uptated 220731 Protection for images, uploads folder, stealers and no way you see what I got!
+- Updated 220731 Protection for images, uploads folder, stealers and no way you see what I got!
 - Updated: 220730: .htacess for more speed and for mobile!
 - Updated 220722: .htacces1for protection of: Js, Css files:)
 - Updated 220719: .htacces1 for more security and doubles.